Postgraduate MSc

 Facilities

 Our Clinical Practice Wards are located in the Mary Seacole Building on the second floor.
-There are four rooms designed to give the look and feel of a hospital environment.
-The rooms are furnished with patient beds, lockers, chairs, sinks and curtains as well as audio-visual equipment, internet and a teaching area.
+There are four rooms designed to provide the look and feel of a hospital environment.
+The rooms are furnished with patient beds, lockers, chairs, sinks, and curtains, as well as audio-visual equipment, internet, and a teaching area.

 Our Simulation Suites provide you with the opportunity to tackle real-life scenarios in a safe and supported environment.
 Set up like a hospital ward, the lab contains hi-tech patient simulators that can mimic everything from the common cold to a major heart condition.